Cylburn, Baltimore: Public transportation

-Route 1 (MTA Maryland), providing bus service between Sinai Hospital (northwest) and Fort McHenry (south), stops along Greenspring Avenue, the east boundary of Cylburn.
+MTA CityLink Navy), providing bus service between Sinai Hospital (northwest) and Fort McHenry (south), stops along Greenspring Avenue, the east boundary of Cylburn.
 The route's course to Downtown Baltimore includes a stop at the Mondawmin Metro/subway station.

-Route 91 (MTA Maryland), travels along Cylburn Avenue as it loops around Sinai Hospital at the northern edge of Cylburn on its way south toward City Hall in Downtown Baltimore.
+MTA LocalLink 80, travels along Cylburn Avenue as it loops around Sinai Hospital at the northern edge of Cylburn on its way south toward City Hall in Downtown Baltimore.
 It stops at the Rogers Avenue Metro/subway station along the way to City Hall.

 Demographics

 The neighborhood's population, estimated at 2,639 in 2009, was almost exclusively black.
 Cylburn's residents fared somewhat better economically than the rest of the City in 2009, with a median household income of $40,668 compared with the citywide median of $38,772.
 Residents living below the poverty level were 18.8 percent of Cylburn's population, compared with the city ratio of 22.9 percent.